 5. Clear goals

-Cross-functional team leadership doesn’t just mean knowing what the vision of the project is.
+Cross-functional team leadership isn’t just about knowing the project’s vision.
 It also means defining and measuring success.

-Cross-functional team leaders go into a project with a clear understanding of what the deliverables are at each stage of the project.
+Cross-functional team leaders enter a project with a clear understanding of the deliverables at each stage.
 They aggressively route project resources towards meeting those deliverables, even at the occasional expense of secondary project concerns.
-When department heads know goals are being met, they have more faith in the project—which means more support.
+When department heads know goals are being met, they have more faith in the project, which means more support.

 6. Conflict resolution